THE SAN DIEGO COALITION FOR PEACE AND

 or email firstname.lastname@example.org.
 For directions, click

-San Diego continues to be a US capital of spying and killer drone production.
+San Diego is the US capital of spying and killer drone production.

-Saturday in morning through afternoon plenary and workshop sessions at the Church of the Brethren/Friends Center campus.
+Saturday with a general assembly at the Church of the Brethren/Friends Center campus.

 THIS IS YOUR OPPORTUNITY to help move this nation away from empire and toward a better future.